 A Delhi Stole, “Silk Narrow Embroidered Stole”, India/Indian subcontinent, c.
 1830; Acc No: ZI 2020.500754ASIA; Source: The Zay Initiative

 As women’s fashion changed between c.
-1860-70, long-flowing skirts that paired well with shawls gave way to Bustled Crinolines that could eventually be paired with capes and jackets.
-The Shawl industry in Europe as well as the subcontinent suffered a major setback.
+1860-70, long-flowing skirts that paired well with shawls gave way to bustled crinolines that could eventually be paired with capes and jackets.
+The shawl industry in Europe as well as the subcontinent suffered a major setback.
 This change in fashion coupled with the Franco-Prussian War disrupted the trade between Europe and India making the original pieces from Kashmir far more expensive than usual resulting in the loss of the patronage of the aristocracy.
-With high fashion losing interest, even the demand for the Jacquard woven fabric produced in bulk for the fashion of the masses dropped with Shawl makers suffering exponential losses.
+With high fashion losing interest, even the demand for the jacquard woven fabric produced in bulk for the fashion of the masses dropped with shawl makers suffering exponential losses.
 To keep themselves afloat, local manufacturers of Great Britain started producing machine-woven printed fabrics at lower rates as a last-ditch effort to keep work going.
 Many manufacturers left for the Americas in search of greener pastures ironically ringing the final death knell for what was once a thriving industry at the height of the Industrial Revolution.

 The saga of systematic exploitation by the “Original Corporate Raiders” – as put by the Guardian.